vial-kb/vial-kb.github.io/docs/manual/alt-repeat-key.md

 ## Configuring Alt Repeat Key

 Click the **Alt Repeat Key** tab at the top of the window and one of the available numbers below it to edit a configuration rule.
+By default, the number of configurable Alt Repeat Key entries is calculated from the EEPROM size on your keyboard's microcontroller.
+This limit [can be adjusted]({% link docs/firmware-size.md %}#alt-repeat-key) at compile time (not the GUI) when building firmware.

 ![](../img/alt-repeat-key.png)